uutzinger/SerialUI/README.md

 - Recording of received data
 - Extended charting of the data

 Throughput is similar to other serial terminal programs.
+Data is transmitted using N

 This program is written in python using PyQt <img src="docs/pyqt.png" height="30"/> and Bleak <img src="docs/bleak.png" height="30"/> as well as PyQtGraph <img src="docs/pyqtgraph.png" height="30"/> or fastplotlib <img src="docs/fastplotlib.png" height="30"/>.